 I may receive a commission if you make a purchase through links in this post.

-Discover the best ways to use chia seeds in your daily life and why they are so healthy for you.
+Since chia nutrition boasts high amounts of Omega-3s, calcium, and antioxidants, it’s a good idea to have several go-to chia recipes in your diet.
+Below, discover the best ways to use chia seeds in your daily life and why chia is so healthy for you.
 You need to start consuming these super seeds right now!

 Chia seeds have been a part of my life for at least a decade.
 I was first introduced to these little gems by my mother-in-law before they became popular.
 She added them to virtually every recipe in her arsenal, and was even known to top her fast food with them.
 She would rave about how healthy they are, the massive amounts of Omega-3, calcium, and antioxidants.